One Dance to Rule Them All:

 Michael “Mookie” Terracciano

 Michael “Mookie” Terracciano loves comic books, superheroes, outer space, and telling stories.
-His friends call him “Mookie.”
-He spent the last ten years as the author and artist of the fantasy webcomic, “Dominic Deegan: Oracle for Hire.”
+He has spent the last ten years as the author and artist of the fantasy webcomic, “Dominic Deegan: Oracle for Hire,” and now also writes “Star Power”.
 He enjoys spending time with his wife and their three cats.
 His favorite planet is Jupiter because it’s awesome.
 He wants having superpowers to be fun again, and for this to be a universe you want to escape to, not from.
-He hopes you enjoy reading Star Power.

 Annette Curtis Klause

 Annette Curtis Klause was born in Bristol, England and moved to the United States when she was a teenager.
 Her novels include The Silver Kiss, Blood and Chocolate, and Freaks: Alive, on the Inside!
 Her latest story, “Elf Blood,” appears in Welcome to Bordertown edited by Ellen Kushner and Holly Black (Random House, 2011).
 Annette currently lives in the Maryland suburbs with her husband and six cats, where she writes and works full time as a children’s librarian, but in her mind she’s still a werewolf girl.
-Her website is http://childrensbookguild.org/annette-curtis-klause.
+Her website is: http://childrensbookguild.org/annette-curtis-klause